Opla/joinUs/README.md

 * Agnostic from NLP and APIs

 Working at Opla :
-* Remote is in our DNA
+* Remote is in our DNA, from all around the world
-* A deep tech startup around NLP, DeepLearning
+* A deep tech focus with real R&D in NLP and DeepLearning
-* Modern stack : React, NodeJS, Github, Docker, …
+* Top-notch stack : React, NodeJS, Github, Docker, …
 * Working on open-source projects
 * Diversity is welcome

-…being part of a fast growing startup, expecting more than 10 people by the end of this year.

 Join the team, and Opla !